-- If you have a Security Key by Yubico (blue color) U2F is enabled by default (only U2F mode is supported on this product!)
+- If you have a Security Key by Yubico (blue color) U2F is enabled by default (only U2F mode is supported on this product!).

-download or create a copy of the file named 70-u2f.rules into the Linux directory /etc/udev/rules.d/.
+and download or create a copy of the file named 70-u2f.rules into the Linux directory /etc/udev/rules.d/.

-If this file is already there, please ensure that the content looks like exactly the one provided on github.com/Yubico (link above).
+If this file is already there, ensure that the content looks like exactly the one provided on github.com/Yubico (link above).

-NOTICE: This applies only to Yubikey NEO and NEO-n, the Security Key by Yubico only supports U2F mode enabled by default.
+NOTE: This applies only to Yubikey NEO and NEO-n, the Security Key by Yubico only supports U2F mode enabled by default.

-When can I purchase a YubiKey NEO with FIDO U2F or can I upgrade my current NEO?
+When can I purchase a YubiKey NEO with FIDO U2F or can I upgrade my current YubiKey NEO?